Transport and spectroscopic signatures of a disorder-stabilized metal in two-dimensional frustrated Mott insulators: Results

+The regime $W>W_{c2}$ of Figure \ref{fig1} corresponds to the CAI, characterized by the absence of magnetic order, presence of gapless excitations and localized low energy single particle eigenstates.
+In Figure \ref{fig3} we show the localization of the single particle states at the representative disorder strengths, in terms of the LDOS at the Fermi level.
+In the AF-MI phase LDOS is gapped, at $W=2.5t$ the system is an AFM, characterized by the delocalized energy states as shown in the LDOS maps.
+The system is in the CAI phase both at $W=5t$ and at $W=8t$, and the corresponding LDOS maps show progressively robust localization of the energy states.
+At still stronger disorder (not shown here) the energy states at the Fermi level gets completely localized via Anderson localization phenomenon.

-The regime $W>W_{c2}$ corresponds to the CAI, characterized by the absence of magnetic order, presence of gapless excitations and localized low energy single particle eigenstates.
-We demarcate the CAI in Figure \ref{fig1} based on the dc conductivity ($\sigma_{dc}$) and inverse participation ratio (IPR) in the ground state, shown in Figure \ref{fig2}(d).
-The localization length ($\xi_{loc}$) of an eigenstate $\psi_{i, \alpha}$ is related to the IPR as, IPR $\propto \xi^{-2}_{loc}$; consequently increase in disorder is expected to reduce $\xi_{loc}$ and increase IPR.
-The disorder dependence of IPR in Figure \ref{fig2}(d) shows that in both MI and CAI, IPR increases with disorder.
-However, the intermediate disorder regime is anomalous and an increase in disorder leads to delocalization of the eigenstates.
-The anomaly in IPR over the regime $W_{c1}\le W < W_{c2}$ is reflected in transport signatures as well, in terms of significant increase in $\sigma_{dc}$, attesting a metallic phase.
+In Figure \ref{fig4}(a) we show the inverse participation ratio (IPR) and the dc conductivity ($\sigma_{dc}$) at the ground state, that have been used to characterize the CAI phase.
+The localization length ($\xi_{loc}$) of an eigenstate $\psi_{i, \alpha}$ is related to the IPR as, IPR $\propto \xi^{-2}_{loc}$; consequently, increase in disorder is expected to reduce $\xi_{loc}$ and increase IPR.
+The disorder dependence of IPR at the Fermi level shown in Figure \ref{fig4}(a) corresponds to the results at the thermodynamic limit, determined based on the finite system size scaling analysis of IPR, shown in Figure \ref{fig4}(b).
+Our result suggests that for both AF-MI and CAI, the IPR increases with increasing disorder.
+The disorder regime $W_{c1} < W \le 1.50t$ corresponding to the AFI is weakly localized and has a small but finite IPR at the Fermi level.
+The intermediate disorder regime ($1.50t < W \le W_{c2}$) is anomalous and an increase in disorder leads to delocalization of the eigenstates.
+In the thermodynamic limit, as shown in Figure \ref{fig4}(a), IPR vanishes over this regime of intermediate disorder potential, as is expected from a metallic phase.
+The anomaly in IPR over the regime $W_{c1} \le W < W_{c2}$ is reflected in transport signatures as well, in terms of significant increase in $\sigma_{dc}$, attesting an AFI and a metallic phase.